Adobe Experience Platform Glossary

 Overwrite Save Strategy: Overwrite save strategy is an option for ingesting third-party data via a connection, where the user specifies if ingested data will be overwritten on a specified schedule.
 Experience Platform will ingest the specified dataset from the 3rd party source and overwrite the dataset on Experience Platform.

 Partial ingestion: Partial ingestion enables ingestion of valid records of batch data within a specified error threshold.
-Error diagnostics for failed records can be downloaded or access in Monitoring.
+Error diagnostics for failed records can be downloaded or access in Monitoring or Sources dataflow run overview.

 Parquet Files: A parquet file is a columnar storage file format with complex nested data structures.
 Parquet files are required for adding data to populate a schema dataset.